 Notion describes itself as the all-in-one workspace.

-Monday is workplace management tool designed to use across multiple people.
+Monday is workplace management tool designed to use with multiple people.

 Both can do similar things, but the main difference starts with what part of your life the tools are designed to help with.
 Notion is flexible and can be used to create anything.
 Monday is only for work.